derrickdemo/actions-demo-python/README.md

 # Example

 <!-- replace-with-date starts -->
-04/02/2023 16:16:59 : 3 Database Admins walked into a NoSQL bar.
+05/02/2023 16:16:40 : 3 Database Admins walked into a NoSQL bar.
 A little while later they walked out because they couldn't find a table.
 <!-- replace-with-date ends -->

 <!-- replace-with-joke starts -->
-The C language combines all the power of assembly language with all the ease-of-use of assembly language.
+There are two ways to write error-free programs; only the third one works.
 <!-- replace-with-joke ends -->